-The total landed catch from on-site surveys and all other available data sources is 587 SBT for 2020.
-Allowing an additional 15% to 30% for unaccounted catch gives a range of 652 to 717 SBT and a point estimate of 685 SBT.
+The total landed catch from on-site creel surveys and all other available data sources is 675 SBT for 2021.
+Allowing an additional 15% to 30% for unaccounted catch gives a range of 776 to 878 SBT.

 The mean weight for SBT recorded by North Island fishing clubs of 72.49 kg was multiplied by the estimate of North Island landed catch and the estimated number of SBT landed in the South Island was multiplied by the overall estimated mean weight of 72 kg.
 The reported weight of SBT retained under Section 111 was added to the recreational harvest estimates.